tomasantunes/pfc-v3/README.md

 - Run the command "npm start" on the root folder to start the application.
 - On your browser go to localhost:3000

+### (Optional)

+- Create a file ".env" on the root of the project.
+- Set the port on this file like this: PORT=1234

 ## Como utilizar o PFC3

 O PFC3 deve ser preenchido mensalmente.